 Backward compatibility is a major feature for all next-generation consoles.
-While Microsoft has been very public about not abandoning support for Xbox One as the Xbox Series X and Series S launch, how exactly backward compatibility works on the next-gen Xbox systems is still a little confusing.
+While Microsoft has been very public about not abandoning support for Xbox One at the Xbox Series X and Series S launch, how exactly backward compatibility works on the next-gen Xbox systems is a little confusing.

 Here’s everything you need to know about backward compatibility on Xbox’s next-gen consoles, including which systems are supported and the differences between the Series X and Series S.